AngelosDid/AResCoN/README.md

 ## Step 9 (Add FindEdges stdev in main measurements)

 Click on Add edges StdDev.
-This will results in the addition of a column in each one of your csv files inside the main folder.
+This will lead to the addition of a column in each one of your csv files inside the main folder.
 Then click again on 'Add measurements' to insert the new information to AResCoN.

 Steps 7,8 and 9 in one image :